 - Check for gaps where siding or bricks meet your foundation

-An at-home energy assessment can be effective for a number of air leaks in your home, but for additional energy savings, bring in a professional.
-Experts can do a comprehensive energy assessment, which includes a blower door test that can help find major sources of energy loss in your home, and let you know how to fix them for greater energy efficiency.
+An at-home energy assessment can be effective for a number of air leaks in your home, but for additional energy savings, call in a professional.
+Experts can conduct a comprehensive energy assessment, which includes a blower door test that can help detect major sources of energy loss in your home, and let you know how to fix them for greater energy efficiency.
 Contact Aramendia Plumbing, Heating and Air in San Antonio for a professional energy assessment at 210-404-4233.